-The make-A-SWish Foundation grants hundreds of wishes nationwide each year.
+COLORADO SPRINGS, Colo. - The Make-A-Wish Foundation grants hundreds of wishes nationawide each year.

-Usually the wishes involve attending a sporting event of meeting a celebrity.
-But Monday a group of children got to experience something different.
+Usually the wishes involve attending a sporting event or meeting a celebrity but today a group of children got to experience something different.

 One of those kids was Connor Underwood.
-We spoke to him beofre he went on his journey and the eight year old had only a few words to describe what he was about to do today.
+We spoke to him before he went on his journey and the eight year old had only a few words to derscribe what he was about to do today.

 "I feel so excited," he said.

-Joan Mazak, the President and CEO of Make-A-Wish Colorado, told us how the partnership and International Jet Aviation works.
+Joan Mazak, the President and CEO of Make-A-Wish Colorado tells us how the partnership between the foundation and International Jet Aviation works.

 "They call Make-A-Wish and we're allowed to come up with kids who want to ride in a Lear Jet," she said.

 Today's trip is something exciting for a young man who has gotten a bad break in life.